blainehansen/ts-std/src/monads/maybe.md

 ### `join<L extends any[]>(...maybes: MaybeTuple<L>): MaybeJoin<Unshift<T, L>>`

 Joins `this` and many more `Maybe`s into a `MaybeJoin`, which is detailed more below.
 Joining allows you to perform computations on many `Maybe`s that rely on them all being successful.
+All the `Maybe`s may be of different types.

 ## `type MaybeJoin<L extends any[]>`

-The type that results from joining `Maybe`s.
+The type created when joining `Maybe`s.
 Has methods to either combine the internal values or convert the join into a `Maybe`.

 ### `combine<T>(fn: (...args: L) => T): Maybe<T>`